sebastianbergmann/phpunit-documentation-english/src/configuration.rst

 PHPUnit can optionally backup all global and super-global variables before each test and restore this backup after each test.

 This attribute configures this operation for all tests.
-This configuration can be overridden using the ``@backupGlobals`` annotation on the test case class and test method level.
+This configuration can be overridden using the ``BackupGlobals`` attribute on the test case class and test method level.

 .. _appendixes.configuration.phpunit.backupStaticProperties: